Colin Kaepernick: From one man kneeling to a movement dividing a country

 "I will be proud of it until the day I die," he told BBC Sport.

 "Hopefully it creates talk and creates change.
-It's very important for this to actually become a change in society instead of it just being a badge on NFL players for making a protest."
+It's very important for this to actually become a change in society instead of it just being a bash on NFL players for making a protest."

 But players find themselves having to explain what their actions mean.